harishragav272003/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ### Result:
-Thus, the different digital IC's are studied and the truth table for different logic gates are verified.
+Thus the half adder and full adder circuits are designed and the truth tables is verified using quartus software.